What is no medical life insurance and should you buy it?

 Not all no medical life insurance plans are created equal – far from it.
 Life insurance can be difficult to obtain and challenging to navigate given the diverse products and services available.

 We’ve worked with a life insurance broker in the past to get the appropriate coverage we need, and you should consider doing the same.
-Thanks to the team at LSM Insurance (affiliate) for sharing these finer details about no-medical life insurance with me.
+Thanks to the team at LSM Insurance for sharing their insights.